IllusionMods/Stiletto/README.md

 #### 3 - Warp settings

 Can be used to fix some shoe models if needed.
 This section allows to translate, rotate, scale the shoe model without impacting the feet.
-As of now it only affect the "heel part" part of the model (not the toes).
+As of now it only affect the "heel part" of the model (not the toes).
 You can tweak the parameters here to see if it improves the result.

 #### 4 - Actions

 **Save Heels Settings**: again this is important, don't forget to click before leaving the Stiletto panel (opening the Advanced Panel won't reset the values)

 **Advanced Panel**: opens the advanced panel which is described in the Maker/Studio interface chapter.

 ## Game/Studio interface